Sunday 27th June 2021

 - we are at the mercy of the local authorities and the weather with regard to the conditions of the road surfaces on the day of the event.

-- detailed monitoring of riders around the course - although we try our best to make sure that everyone arrives back safely.
+- detailed monitoring of riders around the course - although we try our best to sweep the routes and make sure that everyone arrives back safely.

 - timing chips or any other timing information - it is not a race!